aritsune/lancer-faq/src/index.md

 ## Page 320, Witch NPC
 ### Can holding a Prepared action prevent the effects of a Witch's Predatory Logic?
 No, the Witch would force you to drop the Prepared action. <wot:426288556902842368/801675901343236167>

+### Can a Witch's Predatory Logic force you to fire a Superheavy weapon?
+No, Superheavy weapons can only be fired as part of a Barrage.
+In order to bypass this restriction, Predatory Logic would have to explicitly state that it could do so.

 ## Page 326, NPC Templates
 ### If an NPC has multiple traits with the same name from different sources (like getting Deadly from taking both the Pirate and Ultra templates), do they stack?
 What about template features like Reinforced?